International

 - Kuomintang (KMT): centre-right, favours Chinese nationalism

-- New Power Party: Centre-Left
+- New Power Party: centre-left

-- People First Party (PFP): liberal
+- People First Party (PFP): liberal.

 Executive Power

-First country in Asia to have elected its president by universal direct suffrage.
+Taiwan is tirst country in Asia to have elected its president by universal direct suffrage.
 The President and Vice President are elected on the same ticket by popular vote for four-year terms (eligible for a second term).
 The Premier is appointed by the President; the Vice premiers are appointed by the President on the recommendation of the Premier.

 Legislative Power